 Allergy symptoms are sometimes similar to those of some other health conditions and many dogs have multiple allergies at the same time, meaning the first type of testing you do may not give a definite answer or lead to a treatment plan that resolves your dog's symptoms.

 It can be easy to get frustrated as the weeks and expenses build up, but remember that your veterinarian does not have a crystal ball.
 Discuss your financial limitations and your goals for your dog with your vet so he or she can recommend the course of action that is best for your dog's case.

-In most cases, allergies in dogs can’t be cured.
-But with your vet’s help and some patience you can successfully diagnose your dog’s allergies and find an allergy treatment and management plan to keep your dog comfortable and symptom-free.
+While allergy symptoms can be managed, in most cases, allergies in dogs can't be cured and avoiding the allergen is the best course of action.
+With your vet's help and some patience you can successfully diagnose your dog's allergies and find an allergy treatment and management plan to keep your dog comfortable and symptom-free.